 - Layer your bed with blankets or quilts- using one or two warm blankets will keep you toasty at night and and keep the chill off you shoulders during the day.

 - Choose warm food and drinks –a hot cup of tea or hot chocolate are good beverages to choose from when you’re cold.
+Use an insulated mug to keep hot drinks hot for up to 8 hours.
 For something to eat, try a bowl of hot soup to warm you up.

 Cold weather by itself is fine if you’re inside looking out the window.
 It’s also fine if you’re bundled up so you don’t really feel the cold.
 In fact, we have more ideas about what to wear in the cold weather in our other blog article, called “Winter Accessories.”
 Check it out by clicking here.
 Be smart, be safe, and take the proper precautions with you when travelling.
 Enjoy the rest of winter!